dgpv/ABL_contract_TLAplus_spec/README.md

 run `make pdf` to generate PDF file for the TLA+ specification (you need pdflatex to be in your `PATH` for that)

+Note that when doing the model checking from the command line, if you will need to do an exploration of the state log in case some invariant or temporal property is violated, you will need the 1.7.0 of TLA+ tools.
+For earlier versions, you will need to use GUI of TLA+ toolbox.

+You might want to look a the [video](https://www.youtube.com/watch?v=pTN3nHvSm84&feature=youtu.be) of how to work with trace log exploration from command line.
+There's no specific target in Makefile for this at the moment.

 ## Authors and contributors

 The contract specification is designed by Dmitry Petukhov